LIT-Protocol/lit-docker-setup-lit-gather/README.md

 - download the docker setup repo
 - `./download.sh` run this bash script to download all required repositories
-- Open `docker-compose.yml.example`, set all the required environment variables, and remove `.example` from the file name
+- Open `docker-compose.yml.example` and set all the required environment variables
 - Rename `.example` at the end of the file name
 - Ctrl + Shift + P to select `Remote-Containers: Open Folder in Container..`